ErpNetDocs/webclient/introduction/how-to/access-permission-field.md

-# How to use the Access Permission field
+# How to use the Access Permission field in the Files panel

 There's a way to individually control each document attachment’s accessibility by enforcing one of three access permission rules.